openjdk/jdk/doc/building.md

 ### Precompiled Headers

-By default, the Hotspot build uses pre-compiled headers (PCH) on the toolchains were it is properly supported (clang, gcc, and Visual Studio).
+By default, the Hotspot build uses pre-compiled headers (PCH) on the toolchains where it is properly supported (clang, gcc, and Visual Studio).
 Normally, this speeds up the build process, but in some circumstances, it can actually slow things down.